odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 ~~~~~~~~~~~~~

 In order to track the correct customs number for a specific invoice, Odoo uses :doc:`landed costs
-</applications/inventory_and_mrp/inventory/management/reporting/integrating_landed_costs>`.
+<../../inventory_and_mrp/inventory/management/reporting/integrating_landed_costs>`.
 Go to
 :menuselection:`Inventory --> Configuration --> Settings --> Valuation`.
 Make sure that
 :guilabel:`Landed Costs` is activated.

-First, a *service*-type product called `Pedimento` has to be created.
-In the :guilabel:`Purchase`
+Begin by creating a *service*-type product called, `Pedimento`.
+In the :guilabel:`Purchase` tab,
-tab, check :guilabel:`Is a Landed Cost` and select a :guilabel:`Default Split Method`.
+activate :guilabel:`Is a Landed Cost`, and select a :guilabel:`Default Split Method`.

-After this, we need to configure the *storable products* that holds the customs numbers.
-We need to
+Then, configure the *storable products* that hold the customs numbers.
+To do so, create the storable
-make sure that the product category has the following configuration:
+products, and make sure the :guilabel:`Product Category` has the following configuration.

 - :guilabel:`Costing Method`: Either :guilabel:`FIFO` or :guilabel:`AVCO`
 - :guilabel:`Inventory Valuation`: :guilabel:`Automated`